al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis-introduction.md

 ### AB testing

+Hypothesize how to make to make it better, ab test it.
+Assist product changes by ab testing it, and measuring its consequences...

 - A/B testing: comparing version A vs version B.
 - A/A test technique: comparing a test against itself, expect that values match.
 Should be made several times to get the distribution chart. - A bit like the simulations idea.